bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

 1. packed

-    nonce that may makes hash meets difficulty
+    a nonce that may make hash meet difficulty

-Here is the message format send from `bitmarkd` to `recorderd`:
+The following message format is used to send from  `bitmarkd` to `recorderd`:

 1. job